Látrabjarg in the Westfjords of Iceland - the largest Seabird Cliff in Iceland - Puffins in Abundance

 The lighthouse at Látrabjarg is the westernmost lighthouse in Europe.

-Látrabjarg is considered to be one of the most spectacular seabird cliffs in the world and the birdlife here is amazing.
+Látrabjarg is considered to be one of the most spectacular seabird cliffs in the world, and the birdlife here is amazing.

-Here are literally millions of sea-birds, with the most sought after (photography-wise) being the puffin.
+Here are literally millions of seabirds, with the most sought-after (photography-wise) being the puffin.

-Razorbill in the cliffs
+Razorbill on the cliffs

-Látrabjarg is divided into 4 parts: Keflavíkurbjarg, Látrabjarg, Bæjarbjarg and Breiðavíkurbjarg cliffs.
-It is sheer-sided and there is a painted white line to warn people against not getting too close to the edge and falling off the cliff.
+It is sheer-sided, and there is a painted white line to warn people against getting too close to the edge and falling off the cliff.

-In this travel-blog, I will mainly be showing you Látrabjarg and the puffins and a little bit from my detour to Keflavíkurbjarg cliffs as well.
+In this travel blog, I will mainly be showing you Látrabjarg and the puffins, and a little bit from my detour to Keflavíkurbjarg cliffs as well.

 Látrabjarg was declared as protected (friðlýst) in March 2021.